3-Way (The Golden Rule): Music video and live performance

 The music video for "3-Way" was shot on May 20, 2011, the same day the song was recorded, and aired as the SNL Digital Short during the May 21 SNL broadcast.
 Timberlake and Samberg appear in the video as their characters known as "2:30 AM," from the "Dick in a Box" and "Motherlover" sketches.
 "3-Way" is a sequel to the "Motherlover" sketch.
 The clip begins with each half of the duo exiting the house of the other's mother, played by Patricia Clarkson and Susan Sarandon, respectively. as the mothers grab the young men seductively.
 Timberlake and Samberg then greet each other, simultaneously saying, "Your mom says hi.
 Jinx!", before they are seen in various locations around town while singing the song's introduction "yeah yeah yeah" repeatedly.
 Timberlake sings about his plans to have a sexual encounter with a girl he met the previous week at a Payless ShoeSource store, while Samberg reveals similar plans about "a cutie [...] who loves the way I knock on her boots".
 They then leave, agreeing to meet back with each other in a few hours.
 The two are both then seen outside of Gaga's apartment, where it is revealed that both of them agreed to have sex with her, though they did not know the other was also planning to do the same.
 She explains that she invited them both there so that they could have a threesome, which they quickly agree to do, citing the "golden rule" that "it's not gay when it's in a 3-way".
 Later, Gaga walks back into the bedroom with a bowl of cereal to find Timberlake and Samberg under the covers together, apparently not realizing she has left.

 On September 18, 2011, during the 63rd Primetime Emmy Awards, the Lonely Island performed a medley of three songs, starting with "Jack Sparrow" (2011) and ending with "I Just Had Sex" (2011).
 "3-Way" was sung accompanied by special guests Ed Helms, John Stamos, and Maya Rudolph.
 Helms and Stamos were in the same suits worn by Samberg and Timberlake in the music video, while Rudolph played Gaga's role, with her same costume as well.

 Credits and personnel

-Credits and personnel adapted from The Wack Album liner notes.
+Credits are adapted from the liner notes of The Wack Album.